migrateshop/rental-script/README.md

 To succeed in your rental business using your rental script, it's essential to implement the following tips and strategies:

-**Streamline Rental Processes:** Utilize the automation features of your [rental script](https://migrateshop.com/rental-script/) to automate inventory management, booking, and payment processing.
+**Streamline Rental Processes:** Utilize the automation features of your **[airbnb clone for x](https://migrateshop.com/rental-script/)** to automate inventory management, booking, and payment processing.

 Integrate real-time inventory tracking, automated reordering, and reporting to optimize workflows and reduce errors.